-- A. PROFESSIONAL ALLOWANCES - Professional allowances for general anesthesia are determined as follows: - 1.
-Anesthesia base points of the CPT/American Society of Anesthesiologists (ASA) codes, plus - One point per each 15 minutes of administration.
-NOTE The above are multiplied by the BCBSKS anesthesia conversion factor. - B. ANESTHESIA FOR MULTIPLE SURGICAL PROCEDURES Allowance determined by: - 1.
-Using the CPT code with the highest base value allowed. - 2.
-Payment of one unit of time per 15 minutes administration.
+A. PROFESSIONAL ALLOWANCES

+Professional allowances for general anesthesia are determined as follows:

+- 1. Anesthesia base points of the CPT/American Society of Anesthesiologists (ASA) codes, plus - 2.
+One point per each 15 minutes of administration. - 3.
+Anesthesia units are rounded up to the next whole number for payment purposes.

+NOTE - The above are multiplied by the BCBSKS anesthesia conversion factor.

+B. ANESTHESIA FOR MULTIPLE SURGICAL PROCEDURES

+Allowance determined by:

+- 1. Using the CPT code with the highest base value allowed. - 2.
+Payment of one unit of time per 15 minutes administration. - 3.
+Anesthesia units are rounded up to the next whole number for payment purposes.

+NOTE - The above are multiplied by the BCBSKS anesthesia conversion factor.